sayansinha5/book-shelf-manager/README.md

 ### 4. Delete Book
 <img src="main/ss/04SS.png" height="450" />

-# Thanks for Checking it Out.
+# Thank you for Checking it Out